-The latest set of Cumulative Updates for Exchange Server 2016 and Exchange Server 2013 are now available on the download center.
-These releases include fixes to customer reported issues, all previously reported security/quality issues and updated functionality.
+The latest cumulative updates for Exchange Server 2016 and Exchange Server 2013 are now available on the download center.
+An update rollup for Exchange Server 2010 is also available.
+The updates released today include important changes to the pre-requisites required to install Exchange Server.
+The installation packages include fixes to customer reported issues, all previously reported security/quality issues and updated functionality.

 Latest time zone updates

 All of the packages released today include support for time zone updates published by Microsoft through May 2018.